 Students applying to nursing next year

-Students who plan on applying to the B.Sc.N. (collaborative) program in the following year, must complete the required biology and/or chemistry courses if they have not completed the required high school courses.
+Students who plan on applying to the bachelor of science in nursing (B.Sc.N.) (collaborative) program in the following year, must complete the required biology and/or chemistry courses if they have not completed the required high school courses.

 In addition, they may complete non-nursing courses which are required in the B.Sc.N. program, but are not required for admission.
 These courses include: